Skip to content

 Parameters:

-For each initial state indexed by s (outer list), a list of forbidden states (inner list) should be provided.
+Shape of QArrays = (n, 1) or (n, n)_.
+A list of forbidden states for each initial state (indexed by s).
 The inner lists need not all be of the same shape, for instance if some initial states have more forbidden states than others.
 The array is eventually reshaped to have shape (s, 1, f, n, 1) or (s, 1, f, n, n) (for sesolve or mesolve, respectively) where s is the number of initial states, f is the length of the longest forbidden-state list (with zero-padding for meaningless entries) and 1 is an added batch dimension for eventually batching over tsave.

 Weight for this cost function relative to other cost functions.